sobri909/LocoKit/README.md

 - [LocoKit API reference](https://www.bigpaua.com/arckit/docs)
 - [LocoKitCore API reference](https://www.bigpaua.com/arckit/docs_core)

-## Try the Demo App
+## Try the LocoKit Demo App

-- To run the LocoKit Demo App:
 1. Download or clone this repository
-  1. Run `pod install` in the project folder
+2. `pod install`
-  2. In Xcode, change the Demo App project's "Team" to match your Apple Developer Account
+3. In Xcode, change the Demo App project's "Team" to match your Apple Developer Account
-  3. In Xcode, change the Demo App project's "Bundle Identifier" to something unique
+4. In Xcode, change the Demo App project's "Bundle Identifier" to something unique
-  3. Build and run!
+5. Build and run!
-  4. Go for a walk, cycle, drive, etc, and see the results :)
+6. Go for a walk, cycle, drive, etc, and see the results :)

 ## Try Arc App on the App Store